PrefectHQ/prefect/docs/orchestration/concepts/tokens.md

 ## Querying for Key Information

-To query for information about a specific key with GraphQL, execute the following query against `https://api.prefect.io`.
-This will allow you to query for key information, however it never returns the value of the key itself.
+To query for information about a specific API key with GraphQL, execute the following query against `https://api.prefect.io`.
+This will allow you to query for API key information, however it never returns the value of the key itself.

 ```graphql
 query {